stolostron/rhacm-docs/manage_applications/managing_apps_console.md

 The _Topology_ page is available from the _Observe environments_ sub-menu within the console main menu.
 For more information about using the topology page, see [console components](../console/console.md).

-## Monitoring
-{: #monitoring}

-If you installed Grafana, you can open the Grafana dashboard for your applications to monitor by selecting **Grafana**.
-You can use monitoring metrics and logs to quickly determine the root cause for application problems to reduce or eliminate downtime.